konradreiche/jtriple/README.md

 </dependency>
 ```

 Not using Maven?
-Head to the [download section] and get the JAR.
+You can also get the [JAR] directly.

 ### Example